 - Bulldog Bucks - summer rewards trip and Outstanding Gordon County 4-H'er based on participation in incentive program

-- Leadership in Action – for 4-H’ers to be recognized as leaders in their community, choose an issue and execute an action plan
+- Leadership in Action – for 7th-12th grade 4-H’ers to be recognized as leaders in their community, choose an issue and execute an action plan

-- Dean’s Award – based on a cumulative portfolio of 4-H career in one of five project areas
+- Dean’s Award – a cumulative portfolio of 4-H career in one of five project areas

-- Key Award – based on overall participation in 4-H from 7th grade forward
+- Key Award – overall participation in 4-H from 7th grade forward

 - Scholarships for graduating seniors